Kihumba/private-/Phase-A/Curriculum/Outcome-5/KBBs.md

 # Algorithms - KBBs
-**Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with the algorithms module.
+**Summary:** The following are the Knowledge, Behaviors, and Beliefs associated with algorithms.
 They should have been engaged with by the end of Homestudy.

 ----------